rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 *	When new acquisitions are ready to be accessioned, the Accessioning and Collections Manager tags the accessioning team in Box.
-*	The Accessioning and Collections Manager maintains a whiteboard with all new manuscript acquisitions and marks the ones that are ready for discussion at the weekly accessioning meeting.
+*	The Accessioning and Collections Manager and Acquisitions Assistant maintain a whiteboard with all new manuscript acquisitions and marks the ones that are ready for discussion at the weekly accessioning meeting.
 *	During this meeting, the Accessioning and Collections Manager and the Acquisitions Assistant update the team on